MengwenHe-CMU/Reading-Reports/Research/Localization/Fusion/Pose Fusion with Chain Pose Graphs for Automated Driving/document.md

     -   feature: consider all past measurements up to the current one; and also consider future measurements for offline batch optimization.

-    -   solution: online batch optimization becomes feasible through the usage of incremental smoothing techniques, such as iSAM2[^1], that recalculate only the part of the graph that is affected by new measurements.
+    -   solution: online batch optimization becomes feasible through the usage of incremental smoothing techniques, such as iSAM2[1], that recalculate only the part of the graph that is affected by new measurements.

     -   Some implementations keep the size of the graph bounded by simply discarding older nodes and edges, thus potentially obtaining overconfident estimates.

-Methodical origin {#methodical-origin}
+Methodical origin
 -----------------

--   Sibley et al.[^2], who are the first to introduce the concept of a slibing window filter in the context of robotics.
+-   Sibley et al.[2], who are the first to introduce the concept of a slibing window filter in the context of robotics.

 -   Differences: